 Skip advert

 Advertisement - Article continues below

 The ID.3 is available in several colours, including eye-catching Costa Azule blue and Dark Olivine Green.
-Entry-level Pro-spec cars come with 18-inch alloy wheels as standard, while Pro S models ride on 19-inch rims, and a set of 20-inch wheels is available for both.
+Entry-level Pro-spec cars come with 18-inch steel wheels as standard, while Pro S models ride on 19-inch alloy wheels rims.
+The top-of-the-range Pro S Match comes with 20-inch wheels, although they are available as an option across the entire range.

 Sat-nav, stereo and infotainment

-The ID.3 will be fitted with a larger 12.9-inch central screen from the middle of 2024, but for now even facelifted models come with the same 10-inch screen (and the same fiddly, non-backlit climate controls) as the original car.
+The ID.3 will be fitted with a larger 12.9-inch central screen from the middle of 2024, but for now, even facelifted models come with the same 10-inch screen as the original car.
 The 5.3-inch digital driver’s display also remains, and gives only the most essential information, such as your speed and cruise control settings.

 The infotainment system itself is something of a mixed bag.
-First, the good points; it’s very neatly laid out, and the main menu functions are split into eight large tiles on the display, so it’s quite simple to find the page that you need.
-The latest version of the ID.3’s software is also less buggy than earlier iterations and features a more intelligent e-route planner for the sat-nav that VW claims is better for long journeys, thanks to info on traffic and charging-station availability.
+The latest version of the ID.3’s software is also less buggy than earlier iterations.
+It features a more intelligent e-route planner for the sat-nav that VW claims is better for long journeys, thanks to infomation on traffic and charging-station availability.

 We also have some reservations about the general ergonomics of the functions surrounding the ID.3’s touchscreen.
-In particular, the temperature controls, which are positioned under the touchscreen.
-These are far too easy to accidentally nudge when you're attempting to use the screen and, given that they’re not backlit, it's even more difficult to adjust them at night.
+In particular, the temperature controls, which are touch-sensitive sliders positioned under the touchscreen, are far too easy to accidentally nudge when you're attempting to use the screen.
+Since they’re not backlit, adjusting them at night is even more difficult.
 Thankfully, the climate controls will be illuminated when ID.3 gets its new larger screen in 2024.

+Skip advert